10 Most Rewatchable Halloween Horror Movies

 9. Possession

-Possession, the all too unseen 1981 film by Andrzej Żuławski, has nevertheless been deemed a fundamental viewing among horror junkies with passing decades. Żuławski’s haunted drama is marvelously shot, assigning a forcefully fluid realism to Lovecraftian puzzlement – the camera’s every movement is grounded and glorious, even the most elaborately ostentatious shots.
-The film is both obvious – in reality it’s a caustic dissection of divorce at its most demanding – and beautifully baffling elsewhere.
-Isabelle Adjani and Sam Neill as the married couple from hell are utterly devoted to playing the discontented, progressively psychotic cheater and the shell-shocked cuckold respectively.
+Possession, the all too unseen 1981 film by Andrzej Żuławski, has nevertheless been deemed a fundamental viewing among horror junkies over the passing decades. Żuławski’s haunted drama is marvelously shot, assigning a forcefully fluid realism to Lovecraftian puzzlement – the camera’s every movement is grounded and glorious, even the most elaborately ostentatious shots.
+The film is both obvious – in reality, it’s a caustic dissection of divorce at its most demanding – and beautifully baffling elsewhere.
+Isabelle Adjani and Sam Neill, as the married couple from hell, are utterly devoted to playing the discontented, progressively psychotic cheater and the shell-shocked cuckold, respectively.

 Read More: Best Space Horror Movies of All Time